Kedoodle/kedoodle.github.io/notes/pluralsight/csharp-clean-coding-principles.md

 Conditionals should clearly convey intent.
 We can quite easily see when there is a fork in the execution path, but often we aren't able to understand why these conditionals exist and why we are choosing one path over another.

+Use positive conditionals.
+Avoid double negatives. `if (!IsNotLoggedIn)` has increased cognitive load and reduced readability compared to `if (LoggedIn)`.

+# Implicit comparisons and assignments

 Booleans should be compared implicitly.
 There is no need to explicitly check for equality to `true` or `false` e.g. `if (LoggedIn == true)`.
 By omitting this check, the statement reads more like plain English.
 Boolean assignments, where possible, should also be done implicitly.
 The following code explicitly assigns a boolean:
 ```csharp
 bool havingIceCream;